Skip to content

 • scope_pass

-has_scope_override and scope_limit_source tell you whether a row is using baseline limits or a notebook what-if override.
+has_scope_override and scope_limit_source tell you whether a row is using baseline limits or notebook what-if limits.

-scope_pass uses the current notebook what-if limits when they exist, so it is the SQL-side way to work from the same review context as Analyze.
+scope_pass uses the current notebook what-if limits when they exist.

-If Analyze is pinned to a historical snapshot, this helper follows that pinned snapshot too.
+If Analyze is pinned to a historical snapshot, this helper follows that snapshot too.

 The current scoped results filtered to the active Analyze test when one exists.